Bill Of The Month: Estimate For Cost Of Hernia Surgery Misses The Mark

 The couple appealed the bill.
 They called their insurer.
 They waited for collection notices to roll in.

 Hospital estimates are often inaccurate and there is no legal obligation that they be correct, or even be issued in good faith.
 It's not so in other industries.
-When you take out a mortgage, for instance, the lender's estimate of origination charges has to be accurate by law; even closing fees — incurred many months later — cannot exceed the initial estimate by more than 10%.
-In construction or home remodeling, while estimates are not legal contracts, failure to live up to them can be a basis for liability or "a claim for negligent misrepresentation."
+When you take out a mortgage, for instance, the lender's estimate of origination charges has to be accurate by law; even closing fees — incurred months later — cannot exceed the initial estimate by more than 10%.
+In construction or home remodeling, while estimates are not legal contracts, failure to live up to them can be a basis for liability or a "claim for negligent misrepresentation."

 In this case, Hartford Hospital produced an estimate for Balzer's laparoscopic hernia repair, CPT (current procedural terminology) code 49650.